uka-aidev/virtual-personality-structure/README.md

 The project is currently under active development.
 All documents are subject to revision and expansion as the structure evolves.

+This structure was designed and written by one person.
+I'm not an engineer, so I can't implement it myself.
+Which means—the implementation part is wide open.

+If you find something useful here, feel free to use it.
+And if you feel like building something with it...
+I’d be happy to hear from you.

+Maybe we could collaborate.
+Maybe.

 ---